vsgol/gender-recognition-by-voice/README.md

 * Support Vector Machine
 * Multilayer Perceptron

+Currently 84% accuracy is achieved on Multilayer Perceptron and Support Vector Machine.
+More accuracy (90%-95%) can probably be achieved with better sampling of parameters from datasets, but dataset processing takes too much time

 Next, it is necessary to compare type I and type II errors, and see the importance of each parameter.